PowerShell/DscResources/GettingStartedWithGitHub.md

 It's important that when you create a new pull request from someone elses work, that you point the the original pull request, and also aknowledge the original author and mention the work it is based on.
 For example mention the original author in the descriptive field when you create the new pull request.

-So, to continue working on a pull request, this is done by rebasing the changes in the original branch onto your branch.
+So, to continue working on a pull request, this is done by rebasing the changes in the original pull request branch onto your new working branch.
 This is pretty much the same as when you have to resolve merge conflicts.

 * In a PowerShell prompt, you need to do the following.